maldoinc/wireup/docs/pages/integrations/fastapi/index.md

     async def ws(websocket: WebSocket, greeter: Injected[GreeterService]): ...
     ```

-!!! tip "Optional Performance Optimization"
+!!! tip
-    Optimize dependency injection performance by using a custom APIRoute class.
+    Improve performance by using a custom APIRoute class.
     This reduces overhead in endpoints that use Wireup injection by avoiding redundant processing.

     ```python